jakebarkovitch/jakebarkovitch.github.io/_projects/8_project.md

 ---
 layout: page
-title: Implementing Gradient Descent for Complex Functions in Julia
+title: Implementing Gradient Descent in Julia on Difficult Polynomials
-description: A personal project of GD implementation in Julia with comparison to Python implementation.
+description: A personal project of GD implementation in Julia with comparisons to Python.
 img: assets/img/gd.png
 importance: 4
 category: personal